SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/introducing-docc-to-the-swift-package-index.md

   - documentation_targets: [Target]
 ```

 This will tell us to generate documentation for the target `Target`.
-This can (and typically is) your package’s main or only target but it can also be a dedicated target that contains documentation Markdown files.
+This can (and typically is) your package’s main or only target but it can also be a dedicated target that contains documentation markdown files.

 Substitute your target here – or even list several if your documentation is set up to have multiple.